-The steering wheel is a direct connection between you and your car, and by extension, between you and the road.
-Therefore, it’s natural that you get an indication through this contact when something in the car is out of place.
-So, when you feel that your steering is shaking even while you’re driving on a very smooth road, here are the causes and fixes you could apply.
+The steering wheel is a direct connection between you and your car and by extension, between you and the road.
+Therefore, it is natural that you get an indication through this contact when something in the car is out of place.
+So when you feel that your steering is shaking even while you’re driving on a very smooth road, here are the possible reasons and fixes you can apply.

-However, before delving into the causes here, there are two conditions we would be considering.
-The first is when the car is at low or high speeds, and the other is when braking.
-For both conditions, there are very different causes and different approaches to fixing them as explained thus;
+Before delving into the possible cause , there are two conditions we would be considering.
+The first is when the car is at low or high speeds and the other is when braking.
+For both conditions, there are different causes and different approaches to fixing them as explained thus;

 1).
 When Driving at Low or High Speeds